luiarthur/padawan/_posts/usingRCall/2016-04-24-usingrcall.md

 comments: cucumber
 ---

 Julia is a great language for computation.
 It's quick to develop in, and execution time is short compared to many other languages.
 Check out [the julia home site][1] to see how Julia compares to other languages (including C, Go, Java, and Python) used for scientific computing.
+If you want to hear some arguments against Julia, [here][3] are some other opinions.

 Often when I am working in Julia, I need to use functions in R -- mostly for plotting, sometimes to use nice canned stats functions.
 So, an interface to R is a big plus.
 [RCall][6] in Julia is one tool that allows interface with R. It's great, except for the [documentation][4] is very underwhelming...
 But no worries, here is a brief demonstration of how to exploit the statistical functionality in R by simply using the RCall package in Julia.
 I use RCall mostly for plotting figures in R, because so far, no other plotting tools work anywhere as good...
 Note that there are other tools for interfacing Julia and R. [Rif][5], for instance.
 However, Rif seems to produce a lot of deprecation warnings.
 So, I am only talking about RCall.

-I highly recommend Julia for computation.
-It's concise and fast.
-But, [here][3] are some other opinions against Julia.

 ***